Pumpkins Seed Scoops Of Party Snacks

 Halloween is prime time for everything pumpkin.
 Thanksgiving certainly uses its share of pumpkins in pie and other cooking, craft cocktails and as holiday decor, but Halloween has the food, drinks and the frills along with the chills.

-Those creepy pumpkin carvings, ice bucket pumpkins and other creations mean piles of pepitas ( from Mexican Spanish: pepita de calabaza .. “little seeds of squash” ) are scooped into bowls when making them.
+Those creepy pumpkin carvings, ice bucket pumpkins and other creations mean piles of pepitas (from Mexican Spanish: pepita de calabaza, which translates to “little seeds of squash”) are scooped into bowls when making them.
 Don’t let the mess scare you into wasting them though.

-Pumpkin seeds are delicious and with minimal effort ( when left in hull ) can be turned into tasty bar snacks and party appetizers.
+Pumpkin seeds are delicious and with minimal effort, when left in hull, can be turned into tasty bar snacks and party appetizers.
 Start by removing the slimy squash strings.
-Rinsing the pulp in cold water inside a colander along with a little hand picking the fibers will leave just the clean raw seeds.
+Rinsing the pulp in water inside a colander along with removing the fibers will leave just the clean raw seeds.

 Oven Roasted Pumpkin Seeds Recipe: